Shop TV

-Shop TV (currently stylized in all uppercase) is a 24-hour shopping related TV channel owned by Solar Entertainment Corporation.
-Aside from its dedicated channel, Shop TV also aired through SolarFlix.
+Shop TV (currently stylized in all uppercase) is a shopping related TV channel owned by Solar Entertainment Corporation.

-Shop TV operates daily from 8 am to 12 midnight on Solar's digital free TV (under test broadcast), while it operates 24 hours daily on most pay TV providers.
-However, starting Holy Week 2024, it continues to sign off from Maundy Thursday at midnight to Easter Sunday at 8:00 am along with its sister channels Solar Sports, SolarFlix and Solar Learning.

-About
+Background

 The idea for a 24/7 shopping channel in the Philippines was not as ubiquitous as it is today.
-It all began when a family of entrepreneurs decided to take a risk in October 2003, and introduced the concept of home shopping networks to the Philippine market.
+It all began when a family of entrepreneurs decided to take a risk in October 2003 and introduced the concept of home shopping networks to the Philippine market.

-Initially, ShopTV of Home Shopping Network aired for 12 hours daily starting November 2005.
+Initially, Shop TV of Home Shopping Network aired for 12 hours daily starting in November 2005.
 It later expanded its coverage to 24/7 airing by August 2006.

+On December 25, 2025, Shop TV temporarily went off-air due to changes in broadcast operations.
+On March 9, 2026, Shop TV resumed broadcasting.
+However, the channel temporarily went off-air once again on July 13, 2026.